 How to Care for a China Doll Plant

 China doll plants need plenty of bright, but indirect, light.
-They need at least 4-5 hours of this kind of light a day.
+They need at least four to five hours of this kind of light a day.
 If the windows in your house are unable to provide suitable light, then you may want to use an artificial plant light to add additional light.

 They are also fussy about the temperature that they thrive in.
-These plants prefer to live in temperatures of 65 degrees F. to 75 degrees F. They will not tolerate drafts, so make sure that wherever you put your China doll, it remains free from drafts and wind.
+These plants prefer to live in temperatures of 65-75 F. (18-24 C.).
+They will not tolerate drafts, so make sure that wherever you put your China doll, it remains free from drafts and wind.

 China doll plants need moist, but well drained, soil.
 Water when the soil on the top of the pot is dry to the touch.
 Be careful not to overwater the plant, as it does not like this and can develop root rot if left sitting in water due to poor drainage.